The beautiful Makarska Riviera follows a narrow stretch of coastline along Croatia’s Adriatic Sea coast.

-The villages range from tiny settlements, like Bratus, where there are only around 50 permanent inhabitants, and traditional life is still strong for them.
+The villages range from tiny settlements, like Bratus, where there are only around 50 permanent inhabitants, and traditional life is still vital for them.

-There are a total of seventeen towns and villages along the Makarska Riviera, including the main city of Makarska.
+There are seventeen towns and villages along the Makarska Riviera, including Makarska City.

-During the summer, these tiny fishing villages are brimming with tourists, but the traditional fishing village atmosphere makes them popular places to visit.
+These tiny fishing villages are brimming with tourists during the summer, but the traditional fishing village atmosphere makes them popular places to visit.

 is one of the larger towns, and it is gorgeous with its whitewashed buildings, terracotta roofs, and mountain backdrop.